qawolf/qawolf/docs/docs/edit_test_code.md

 The generated test code gives you full access to the [Playwright API](https://github.com/microsoft/playwright/blob/master/docs/api.md).

-Many of the methods you may want to use are on Playwright's [`Page`](https://github.com/microsoft/playwright/blob/master/docs/api.md#class-page) class. [`browser.page`](api#browserpageoptions) gives you access to the current page.
+Many of the methods you may want to use are on Playwright's [`Page`](https://github.com/microsoft/playwright/blob/master/docs/api.md#class-page) class. [`context.page`](api#browserpageoptions) gives you access to the current page.
 You can then call these methods on the resulting `Page` instance.

 Below is an example of setting a cookie with Playwright's [`page.setCookie` method](https://github.com/microsoft/playwright/blob/master/docs/api.md#pagesetcookiecookies) and then reloading the page with the [`page.reload` method](https://github.com/microsoft/playwright/blob/master/docs/api.md#pagereloadoptions).